 Many of the current Nikon D3s owners like me probably wonder about the differences between the new Nikon D4 and the now obsolete Nikon D3s DSLR cameras.
 While I do not yet have the Nikon D4 to do more in-depth side by side comparisons, I decided to write about differences in body design and specifications between the two.
 More details about the Nikon D4 will be published in my upcoming Nikon D4 review.

 Just a few days before Nikon D4 is announced at CES, I decided to write a review of the Nikon D3s DSLR that I have been shooting with for the past two plus years.
-I have been putting off writing the review for a while now, because I wanted to first review all the gear that I have been testing lately, while the gear I use every day for my photography has been just sitting at the end of my long “to-do” list.
+I have been putting off writing the review for a while now, because I wanted to first test all the gear that I have been using lately, while the gear I use every day for my photography has been just sitting at the end of my long “to-do” list.
 The Nikon D3s has received numerous awards, including “best product / camera” from various reputable organizations and websites.
 And it did for a reason – its image quality, high ISO performance, superb autofocus, fast speed and rich features make it a phenomenal camera – truly one of the best cameras in the world.

 During my last trip to Florida, I was fortunate to attend Carlos Santana‘s concert, during which I had a good opportunity to take pictures and video with Nikon D3s DSLR and Nikon 300mm f/4.0 AF-S lens.
 As I have pointed out in my previous D3s articles, the performance of Nikon D3s in low light environments is incredible.